haroldtreen/haroldtreen.github.io/_posts/2018-01-15-contributing-to-prettier-atom.md

 categories: tech open-source contributing-to
 ---

-<i>"Contributing to <project>"" is a series of blog posts where I highlight a helpful project I'm using and an open source contribution I made to it.<i>
+<i>"Contributing to <project>"" is a series of blog posts where I highlight a helpful project I'm using and an open source contribution I made to it.</i>

 Today I'm going to talk about `prettier`, the `prettier-atom` package and how I reduced it's activation time by 75%.